 STUART, Fla.
-(AP) — Public health workers are collecting blood samples from 300 people on Florida's Treasure Coast, where 18 cases of a mosquito-borne illness have been confirmed.
+(AP) — Public health officials are knocking on doors along Florida's Treasure Coast, alerting residents about a mosquito-borne illness.

-Starting Friday, blood samples will be collected from Rio and Jensen Beach neighborhoods where the outbreak appears to be concentrated.
+Blood samples are being collected from Rio and Jensen Beach neighborhoods where the outbreak appears to be concentrated.
 Randomly selected participants will be asked if they've recently suffered symptoms of dengue fever.
 They'll also be asked about their recent travel and about activities that might expose them to mosquitoes.